Let the war begin.

 : the combination of a Shocking Swerve

-ending to a world title match that led to the reformation of the nWo coupled with the half-million viewers Nitro
+ending to a world title match that led to the reformation of the nWo coupled with the over half million viewers Nitro

 lost when announcer Tony Schiavone revealed that Mick Foley

 would win his first WWF Championship

 on a pre-taped episode of Raw

 , with Schiavone adding "That'll put butts in seats

 " after the spoiler, all but killed the promotion that night although it should be pointed out that the ratings of Nitro